 What are the most important things to pack for Costa Rica?

-Without a doubt, make sure you pack a travel insurance policy that is right for you!
+Without a doubt, pack a travel insurance policy that is right for you!

 What credit card should I use for a Costa Rica trip?